alexanderbird/generator-cms-less/README.md

 # CmsLess
-_the Content Management System that gets out of your way_
+_The Ajax Content Management System that gets out of your way_

 ## What